 To get started click Add device then click download, depending on whether you’re a Windows user or a Mac user.
-Once the download is complete, launch it and connect your device.
-Upon connecting your device, the pairing application will recognize it and display the device hardware info and its serial number.
+Once the download is complete and the pairing app is installed, launch it and connect your device.
+Upon connecting your device, the desktop pairing application will recognize it and display the device’s hardware information and its serial number.
 At this point, you can name the device then click install.
-If you have multiple USB ports on your PC, you can connect multiple devices and click the install on all devices button to simultaneously install the client client app across all devices.
+If you have multiple USB ports on your PC, you can connect multiple devices and click the install on all devices button to simultaneously install the client application across all devices.

-Once the install is complete, you can click the Manage Device button to be taken back to the ArborXR Web portal.
-At this point you are directed to the device’s summary page, which is where you can view useful information about the device, such as the serial number, the device type, the operating system version, ArborXR’s client app version and so forth.
+Once the install is complete, you can click the Manage device button to be taken back to the ArborXR Web portal.
+You will be directed to the device’s summary page, which is where you can view useful information about the device, such as the serial number, the device type, the operating system version, ArborXR’s client app version and so forth.
 You are also able to monitor the device’s status.
 If it’s on, ArborXR is able to report the device’s battery life, the device’s network health and the device’s storage space.

 You can now click Devices to be taken back to the devices index page.
 As you can see, the device was added to this page so you can now monitor it along with all of your other devices.
 Note that this table will also report the device’s status, battery life, and network health.